top of page

 M2, 60MM MORTAR

-If carrying the .30 cal isn't bad enough, you'll need to convince at least one other person, ideally 4 people to form a mortar squad.
+If carrying the .30 cal isn't bad enough, you'll need to convince at least one other person, ideally 4 people, to form a mortar squad.
 The mortar is awkward and crazy heavy, not something that really works well with just one soldier.
 It's called a team or crew weapon for a reason.
-However, if you can get a team together and work out a routine and pull if off, a simple display can look really impressive.
+However, if you can get a team together and work out a routine and pull it off, a simple display can look really impressive.

 on2772__1.jpg